tunagencSU/DSA-210-Term-Project/README.md

 | Other (reviews, location) | 0.037 | 3.7% |
 | Location growth dynamics | 0.000 | 0.0% |

-One small note on the last row: `buyume_egimi` (growth slope) was eliminated by feature selection inside the Random Forest, but it's still being used as a post-processing scaling factor in `gelecek_tahmin()`.
-This was actually intentional — the architecture lets the Random Forest handle *relative* demand (seasonal patterns) while the multiplication step handles *location scale* (growth).
-Keeping those two roles separate is part of why dropping the low-importance features didn't hurt overall performance.
+A small note on the last row: The variable buyume_egimi (growth slope) was removed by the Random Forest model during run.
+However, it is still used later in the gelecek_tahmin() function to arrange the final numbers.

 ### Key insights